JacobJax/MaFOM/README.md

 ## Register and Log in
 The index page allows you to view a list of pets but will not let you adopt any without an account.

+You can click on `Sugn up` to go directly to the Register page.
+Optionaly you could click on any event.
+This redirects you to the Log in page.

 On the log in page, click on `Register here` and enter your details then click `Register` to create an account

 ![register page](ill/register.PNG)